Kettu Kalyanam

-Kettu Kalyanam, also known as Thali Kettu, was the name of an elaborate ceremonial marriage of the Samanthan, Nair, Maarar, and Ambalavasi communities of the southern Indian state of Kerala.
+Kettu Kalyanam, also known as Thali Kettu, was the name of an elaborate ceremonial mock marriage of the Samanthan, Nair, Maarar, and Ambalavasi communities of the southern Indian state of Kerala.
 The customs of this marriage varied from region to region and caste to caste.
-Among the higher class Nairs in North Malabar, Travancore and Cochin, a Malayali Brahmin (Nambudiri or Potti) is invited for the purpose of tying the Tali and performing rituals.
+Among the higher class Nairs in Travancore, Cochin and North Malabar, mostly a person of the same caste or sometimes a Malayali Brahmin (Nambudiri or Potti) is invited for the purpose of tying the Tali and performing rituals.
 In South Malabar, a person who belongs to the same caste or Thirumulpad, or Pattar (Tamil Brahmin) is invited to act as bridegroom.

 Sambandham (a matrilineal form of marriage) might take place only if the bride had already had this elaborate ritual mock-marriage known as Kettu Kalyanam.
 The Kettu Kalyanam is ceremonial only, for after the rituals the groom returns to his house never to meet the bride again.
 In some parts of Malabar, immediately after the ceremony a formal divorce is constituted, whereas in other areas the groom enters into sambandham with the girl and becomes her husband in practice if the girl is of marriageable age.

 Ceremonies

 Among the communities that practiced the custom, a grand ceremony would be held at its oldest ancestral house.
-All the girls of appropriate age of the lineage of one generation were ritually married to the chosen bridegrooms of enangar (linked neighborhood kinship groups not of the same family group as the brides).
+All the girls of of the lineage of one generation were ritually married to the chosen bridegrooms of enangar (linked neighborhood kinship groups not of the same family group as the brides).
 This ceremony, called tālikettukalyānam ("tāli-tying ceremony") had to be performed for each girl before puberty, on pain of her excommunication from her caste.
 The ceremonial rituals would last for seven days.
 The bridegroom can either be a boy or man.
 At the ceremony, each bridegroom, in the company of representatives of every household in the neighbourhood, ties a gold ornament (tāli) round the neck of his bride, a symbol of married women.
 Each couple is then secluded in a room of the ancestral house for three days and nights.
-After cohabiting and consummation of the marriage, on the fourth day the bridegrooms depart; they have no further obligations, and do not need to visit the brides again unless they want to go through the sambandham ritual.
+On the fourth day the bridegrooms depart; they have no further obligations, and do not need to visit the brides again unless they want to go through the sambandham ritual.